richashworth/worksheets/fp-patterns/monoids/monoids-blog-post.md

 _semigroup_, i.e. a set with some associative operation `combine` defined on it that also has some identity element _id_ for which the following must be true: For all elements _s_ from the underlying set _S_, combine(s, id) = combine(id, s) = s.
-In practice these algebraic laws enable us to combine elements from a (possibly empty) collection. `Monoid` is defined as a type class in the [cats library](http://typelevel.org/cats/typeclasses/monoid.html) as follows:
+In practice these algebraic laws enable us to combine elements from a (possibly empty) collection. `Monoid` is provided as a type class in the [cats library](http://typelevel.org/cats/typeclasses/monoid.html) as follows:

 ```